purva-m04/Hospital-Management-System-Using-Java-Swing/README.md

 - Scalability: Enhancing the system to handle larger amounts of data and more complex hospital operations.
 - Improved Error Handling: Adding better validation and feedback mechanisms to improve user experience.

+# Usage Instructions

+1. **Clone the repository**:
+   Start by cloning the repository to your local machine using the following command:

+2. **Set up the environment**:
+Ensure that you have **Java Development Kit (JDK)** installed on your system.
+The project is built using Java 8 or higher.
+You can download it from [Oracle's website](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html).

+3. **Compile the project**:
+Open a terminal or command prompt and navigate to the project directory.
+Then, compile the Java files using the following command:

+4. **Run the application**:
+After successful compilation, run the main class (`HOSPITALMGTGUI`) using the following command:

+5. **Interacting with the application**:
+- Once the application is launched, the main menu will appear, displaying different sections such as **Doctor**, **Patient**, **Billing**, etc.
+- Click on any button to open the corresponding section.
+- In each section, you can **add**, **edit**, or **delete** entries using the buttons provided.
+- Use the **search bar** to filter data in each section.
+- Data is temporarily stored in memory for the current session, so the changes will be lost when the application is closed.

+6. **Future Updates**:
+Currently, data persistence is not implemented, but future versions will include a database to store data permanently.